PatSunter/credo/doc/examples/run-systest-scons.rst

 ..
 TODO: would be good to have a section here about how to add System tests to a project, via SCons.
 Or perhaps in the appendix.

+.. rubric:: Footnotes
+.. [#f1] While you no longer need to run a custom scons executable from the local directory ("./scons.py") to get system test summary results, as UWA is now fully integrated with stgUnderworld's scons config files and is able to print a summary using the standard scons executable ... since we still distribute a patched scons with stgUnderworld, we recommend continuing to run scons via the local script.
+All of the examples throughout this documentation will thus be in this form.